dyegosutil/aws-s3-presigned-post/README.md

 |    x-amz-date    |                         20221009T212242Z                         |
 |      policy      |       ```{"expiration":"2022-10-09T21:32:42.682Z" ...} ```       |

+## Goals

+- Encapsulate complexity of validations as well as compatibility of conditions, policy and signature generation.
+- Prevent generation of faulty Pre Signed Post data
+- Avoiding the library user having to dive into the AWS documentation do understand how to use the feature.
+- Provide friendly intuitive methods for specifying conditions and for generating the Pre Signed Post.

 ## Motivation

 The reason for creating this library is that AWS Java SDK 2 does not support the generation of Pre Signed Post.